statles/Amazon_Vine_Analysis/README.md

 ## Results:

-There is a bulleted list that addresses the three questions for unpaid and paid program reviews (7 pt)
 - How many Vine reviews and non-Vine reviews were there?
   - There were 162 Vine reviews versus 35,568 Non-Vine reviews.
 There are significantly more non-Vine reviews compared to Vine reviews.
 - How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?